rowtype-yoga/purescript-lunapark/README.md

 ## Disclaimer

+Webdriver/JsonWire bindings for PureScript

-+ This is WIP: some things weren't implemented, some might have bugs.
+- This is WIP: some things weren't implemented, some might have bugs.
 Filling issues and prs are welcomed!

 ## Purescript W3C webdriver protocol bindings